Uroscopy: Jaundice

 Yellowish discoloration of the whites of the eyes, skin, and mucous membranes caused by deposition of bilirubin in these tissues.
 It occurs as a symptom of various diseases, such as hepatitis, that affect the processing of bile.
 Also called Icterus.

 Doctors would test by using their vision.
 If the urine had a brownish tint then the patient would most likely have jaundice.

 Kidney disease

 The kidneys are supposed to filter excesses (especially urea) from the blood and excrete them, along with water, as urine.
 When they are not performing this task the patient has a kidney disease.
-The medical field that studies the kidneys and diseases affecting the kidney is called nephrology, from the Ancient Greek name for kidney.
+In the 13th century, William of Saliceto, an Italian physician, precisely depicted what would later become known as chronic nephritis.
+He wrote: “The signs of hardness in the kidneys are that the quantity of the urine is diminished, that there is heaviness of the kidneys, and of the spine with some pain: and the belly begins to swell up after a time and dropsy is produced the second day.”